 Rodney Cutler is a celebrated hairstylist who owns four salons across New York City and Brooklyn.
 Cutler is also a Redken Brand Ambassador.

-When it comes to growing out a pixie to a bob, Cutler sums up our feelings quite succinctly: “One must avoid the mullet!”
+When it comes to growing a pixie into a bob, Cutler sums up our feelings quite succinctly: “One must avoid the mullet!”
 He suggests keeping the hair at the nape of your neck short initially, while the hair on top of your head grows out.
 “This process takes about six to eight weeks, and will take you to a Michelle Williams type of look,” he says.

 When this look grows out and starts to feel heavy, Cutler says you can start to let the hair at the nape of your neck grow out, too.
-“Being careful of heaviness on top, go in for trims every six weeks,” he says. “[Advise] your stylist to incorporate layers into your hair, which helps blend the top and the back.
+“Being careful of heaviness on top, go in for trims every six weeks,” he recommends. “[Advise] your stylist to incorporate layers into your hair, which helps blend the top and the back.
 Now, your hair has choppiness and structure.”

 Your Emma Stone-inspired bangs got you a lot of positive attention, but you’re ready for your forehead to see the light of day again.
-What to do?
+What do you do now?
 “To begin the process, ask your stylist to create a wispy bang by sweeping the hair to either side of your face and cutting at an angle each way,” Cutler says.
 “This will lighten up your hair and allow it to move more naturally.”

 If you’re trying to grow out bangs with a choppy bob or lob, it should be a fairly easy process.
 Cutler suggests blending your bangs into your hair and allowing them to grow with your shortest layers.